Pumpkin3D/Pumpkin3D/README.md

 <p align="center">
   <h1>What is it?</h1>
   <p>
-    Pumpkin3D is a game engine designed to be a light weight, easily configurable and modern, 3D game engine.
+    Pumpkin3D is a game engine designed to be a light weight, easily configurable and modern 3D game engine.
 It works mainly in a terminal however the user can make thier own configs and make it look and work exactly to boost your workflow!
   </p>
 </p>